How To Gain Weight As a Vegan

 So, What Meals Should You Be Eating Each Day?

 What you eat is really up to you.
-As long as you’re hitting the best food groups for calories, then there is no issue in what specific meals you should make.
+As long as you’re hitting the best food groups for calories, then there is no issue with what specific meals you should make.

 However, not everyone is as creative as others in the kitchen, so you may want some inspiration.
 Here are a few ideas for daily meal plans that all exceed 3000 calories.
 Feel free to play around with them and mix them up to suit your individual preferences.